kaoriito/kaoriito.github.io/index.md

 <a href="https://github.com/kaoriito/icu_los">Github</a>
 <br />
 <br />
-   I used the Medical Information Mart for Intensive Care III (MIMIC-III) database to predict ICU length of stay, and engineered physician notes (using Bag of Words natural language processing), previous hospital admissions, ICD codes, and demographic data as features in an XGBoost model.
+   I used the Medical Information Mart for Intensive Care III (MIMIC-III) database to predict ICU length of stay, and engineered physician notes (using Bag of Words natural language processing), previous hospital admissions, physiological data, ICD codes, and demographic data as features in an XGBoost model.

 <br />

-   Baseline MSE was improved from 40.44 to 12.13 (test MSE), and baseline MAE was improved from 3.46 to 1.24 (test MAE).
+   Baseline MSE was improved from 39.69 to 1.85 (test MSE), and baseline MAE was improved from 3.44 to 0.61 (test MAE).

 </details>